 Students are given complete control over the accessibility of their work.
 Upon final approval, the dissertation becomes part of multiple Harvard and non-Harvard downstream systems based on the permissions and publishing options selected during the ETDs @ Harvard submission process.
-Consult “Your Publishing Options” in The Form of the PhD Dissertation for more information.
+Consult Publishing Options for more information.

 Once submitted, a bound copy of the dissertation is automatically sent to the Harvard University Archives and, if required, to students’ department or program; students do not need to take action for these copies to be sent.
 After applying for the degree through my.harvard.edu, students will see a $40 charge per copy added to their term bill.
 Students who apply for the degree but do not meet all requirements for the degree period will not be charged when submitting future applications.